-Notice of Funding Availability
+Notice of Funding Availability - Amendment #1

-The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$30 million in federal funds for the 2022 Community Development Block Grant (CDBG) program.
+The California Department of Housing and Community Development (Department) is pleased to announce the release of an amendment to the Notice of Funding Availability (NOFA) previously released on April 19, 2022, for approximately \$30 million in federal funds for the 2022 Community Development Block Grant (CDBG) program.
 The Department is also releasing an amendment to the State of California Final CDBG Program Guidelines to change the requirement for housing element compliance from the time of application to the time of award of funding.
 Funding for this NOFA is available to the state from the United States Department of Housing and Urban Development (HUD), pursuant to the Housing Community Development Act of 1974, as amended and 24 Code of Federal Regulation (CFR) Part 570 Subpart I "State Community Development Block Grant Program".
 These regulations require the state to make funds available to units of general local government in the state's non-entitlement areas.
 Units of general local government are defined by HUD as political subdivisions of the state, which in California are towns, cities, and counties.
-Only non-federally recognized Tribes can receive funding through applications submitted by non-entitlement cities and counties.
+Only non-federally recognized Tribes can receive funding through applications submitted by nonentitlement cities and counties.
 No direct funding from the Department can be provided to Tribes, Tribal Designated Housing Entities, or nonprofits.